SammanSarkar/GSoC_archive_2025/README.md

    - Click the "Compare & pull request" button for your branch.
    - Submit the pull request.

-That’s it.
+That's it.
 Your work could help someone get in next year.

 ## Org Submission Checklist